 About the Workshop You should bring one prepared & wrapped ball with you, ready for measuring (see above)*.
 You will learn to measure eight 'complex divisions' and work the Interlocking Squares design as in photograph above.
 There will be a range of coloured threads to choose from.

-Balls worked at the workshop in March 2016.
+Balls worked on a previous workshop.
 The blue one is complete.